plizonczyk/noiseprotocol/README.md

 ### Todo-list for the project:

 - [ ] fallback patterns support
-- [ ] documentation on Read the Docs and more extensive readme
 - [ ] scripts for keypair generation (+ console entry points)
 - [ ] "echo" (noise-c like) example
 - [ ] extensive logging
-- [ ] bringing back Python 3.5 support and supporting Python 3.7 (dependent on Cryptography package updates)
 - [ ] move away from custom ed448 implementation
 - [ ] implement countermeasures for side-channel attacks
 - [ ] **get peer review of the code**